-Many healthcare systems in low- and middle-income countries (LMICs) are overburdened, with healthcare professionals lacking the skills and resources to prevent, diagnose and treat diabetes patients.
-To address these challenges, the World Diabetes Foundation launched the Diabetes Compass in April 2021, committing to launch a digital solution in selected countries by the end of 2024.
+Many healthcare systems in low- and middle-income countries (LMICs) are overburdened, with healthcare professionals (HCPs) self-reporting a lack of skills and resources to prevent, diagnose and treat diabetes.
+To address these challenges, the World Diabetes Foundation launched the Diabetes Compass in April 2021 with a commitment to launch digital solutions in selected countries by the end of 2024.

 WHAT IS THE DIABETES COMPASS?

 The Diabetes Compass is a commitment to improve the quality of diabetes care in primary care settings.
 The Diabetes Compass leverages digital solutions to reduce vulnerabilities in the diabetes care pathway and improve outcomes for people living with diabetes and hypertension.